 “It is both a practical and moral imperative that citizens learn to recognize the limitations of meaning perspectives that assume the universality and superiority of White norms and practices… As a matter of social justice, White people's limited frames of reference ought not to absorb so much time when they occupy public spaces with people of color.”
 (ECCW, 2000).

-The European-American Collaborative Challenging Whiteness (ECCW) engages in research and learning about White Supremacist Consciousness and White identity.
-Collective authorship under one name reflects our understanding of the way knowledge is constructed.
+The European-American Collaborative Challenging Whiteness (ECCW) is a group of six white scholar/practitioners that engages in research and learning about white supremacist consciousness and white identity.
+By using a group name, we affirm our belief that knowledge construction is fundamentally a collaborative process.
 We came together originally through a cultural consciousness project at the California Institute of Integral Studies in San Francisco; current members are Carole Barlas, Elizabeth Kasl, Alec MacLeod, Doug Paxton, Penny Rosenwasser, and Linda Sartor.

-Cooperative Inquiry: When our group began meeting in 1998, we chose Cooperative Inquiry (CI) to help us engage with our subject and each other.
+Cooperative Inquiry: When our group began meeting in 1998, we used Cooperative Inquiry (CI) to help us engage our inquiry subject and each other.
 CI is an action research strategy that small groups of people use to guide themselves in learning from their personal experience about a topic of mutual interest.
-The method is based on multiple cycles of action and reflection, using multiple ways of knowing, and employs systematic validity procedures (European American Collaborative Challenging Whiteness, 2002; Heron, 1996).
-CI focuses learners on their own lived experience in a participatory and democratic manner.
+Based on multiple cycles of action and reflection, the method uses multiple ways of knowing and employs systematic validity procedures (European-American Collaborative Challenging Whiteness, 2002; Heron, 1996).

 The Collaborative can be reached at: eccw [at] iconoclastic [dot] net